vrisdng/tp/docs/UserGuide.md

    **Linux Users:** Open your Terminal from the Applications menu.

 6. Type `java -jar <name_of_file>.jar` in the terminal, and then Enter to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+   A GUI similar to the below should appear in a few seconds. <br>
    ![Ui](images/Ui.png)

 7. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>